bbauska/CSS-Notes4Pros/README.md

 ;

-## Section 27.4: Increasing Animation Performance Using the \`will-change\` Attribute
+## Section 27.4: Increasing Animation Performance Using the &apos;will-change&apos; Attribute

-> When creating animations and other GPU-heavy actions, it\'s important
+> When creating animations and other GPU-heavy actions, it&apos;s important
 > to understand the will-change attribute.
 >
 > Both CSS keyframes and the transition property use GPU acceleration.
-> Performance is increased by offloading calculations to the device\'s
+> Performance is increased by offloading calculations to the device&apos;s
 > GPU.
 This is done by creating paint layers (parts of the page that are
 > individually rendered) that are offloaded to the GPU to be calculated.
 > The will-change property tells the browser what will animate, allowing